Home

 • Broken back bony column alignment

-This hoof capsule configuration causes many difficulties for farriers and veterinarians alike.
-It is involved in many lameness issues, and can be difficult to correct if the trimming protocol adapted to address the hoof distortion.
 In the past, various hoof distortions were generalized and lumped into one hoof type called LTUH or LTLH.
-We propose to look at these hoof distortions and further categorize the long toed hoof capsules into three distinc groupings:
+We propose to look at these hoof distortions and further categorize the long toed hoof capsules into three distinct groupings:

 1. LTUH, LTLH